 Are we a Martha or a Mary?

-Two mornings ago I was sitting on the deck at our vacation condo in Orange Beach praying and seeking God about some issues and situations in our lives.
+A few years ago I was sitting on the deck at our vacation condo in Orange Beach praying and seeking God about some issues and situations in our lives.
 During my time with my Father, I caught myself trying to figure a solution.
 In other words, I was trying to “fix” the problems myself.
-Yes, I was helping God.
+Yes, I was trying to help God.
 Did He need my help?
 Absolutely not.
 He just wants our faith in Him that He will do what He’s promised.

 But there I was on the deck looking at the gulf waters trying to give God advice on how to handle my situations.
 Guilty!

 Thankfully in the midst of my “board meeting” with God, He lovingly spoke to me.
 All I heard in my spirit was, “Martha Martha.”
 I’m very familiar with this biblical story and it spoke truth to me!
 I thought, “What am I doing?
 I’m not trusting God!
 I’m literally trusting myself!”
-Thank God for grace!
-I immediately repented for NOT trusting Him.
+Thank God for His grace!
+I immediately repented for not trusting him.

 Friends, It’s an easy trap to fall into because we’ve been taught all of our lives to use our brains.
 And we should in certain matters.
 But if we choose to trust Him to lead and guide us, then we have to let go of the problems and allow Him to take care of it.
 He’s a miracle-working God!

 So what do we do?
 We pray, meditate on His word for wisdom, trust Him with all of our heart, worship and thank him, and be ready to take a step of faith when He instructs us to.
 In other words, we must be willing to step out of our boat (comfort zone) and walk with God.
 It might be scary at first, but obeying God will flood us with peace.
 Are we willing to be like Peter and take that bold step of faith by stepping out of our boat?
 I encourage you to keep your focus on Jesus and not on your problems!